Skip to Content

 Keeping the water compartment warm with the light bulb allows us to shut off the furnace and use space heaters to stay warm inside the RV.

 Please note: we specifically referred to an incandescent light bulb.
-LED bulbs don’t give off the heat that incandescents do (it’s part of the reason they’re so much more power-efficient), and so LED bulbs wouldn’t be effective in this application.
+LED bulbs don’t give off the heat that incandescents do (it’s a result of them being so much more power-efficient), so LED bulbs aren’t effective in this application.
 Look for “rough service” bulbs (used in high-vibration locations like garage door openers) like these:

 Seal Off Sewer Hose Entry(ies)